Updated on 2025-08-14 GMT+08:00

 • General cryptographic algorithms (SM series cryptographic algorithms not supported) are used by all components to store and transmit sensitive data.
 These algorithms that do not have special requirements.

-• SM series commercial encryption algorithm (compatible with the international general algorithm) is supported.
+• SM series cryptographic algorithms (compatible with the international general algorithm) are supported.
 Sensitive data of all components is stored using this algorithm.
-The SM series commercial encryption algorithm and international algorithm can be used for data transmission.
+The SM series cryptographic algorithms and international algorithms can be used for data transmission.

 3. Set graph parameters.